Fradven/film/README.md

 The jquery method is a lot cleaner and shorter then the **for()** statement shown above.

-Here we are marely selecting the data using the jquery selector **$()** and puting the **.each()** method next to it with a **function** as a parameter and inside the function a parameter that is going to be one element of our data base, here called **index**.
+Here we are marely selecting the data using the jquery selector `$()` and puting the `.each()` method next to it with a `function` as a parameter and inside the function a parameter that is going to be **one element of our data base**, here called `index`.

-In the method here, the loop is done for you and there are no **"i"** pass down in any brackets.
+In the method here, the loop is done for you and there are no `i` pass down in any brackets.
 It was alredy done for you!

-Note: In here the "index" parameter is equivalent to the variable "film" in the previous exmple for the "for()" statement.
+Note: In here the `index` parameter is equivalent to the variable `film` in the previous exmple for the `for()` statement.
 You can therefore call this parameter whatever is more appropriate.

 ### Using forEach() or .map()